Why did the Earl Grey scheme come to an end?

 Let me give you an example to clarify this.

-Even though convict transportation to New South Wales had ceased in 1840, Grey ‘smuggled in’ a number of convicts between 1847 and 1849, without consulting colonists.
+Even though convict transportation to New South Wales had ceased in 1840, Grey, without consulting colonists, sent a number of convicts between 1847 and 1849.
 For him, it was another way of supplying labour.
 The Joseph Soames, Adelaide, Randolph, Havering, Hashemy and Mount Stewart Elphinstone arrived in Port Phillip, Port Jackson and Moreton Bay carrying convicts, or ‘exiles’ as they were euphemistically known.
 The ‘exiles’ were given tickets-of-leave immediately on landing, and dispersed throughout New South Wales.
 Some were forwarded to Sydney from Port Phillip because they were not wanted there.
 Others were farmed out to Maitland, Newcastle, Clarence River, and the Moreton Bay districts.

 At the risk of repetition, let me quote something I wrote earlier viz.
 “Grey’s larger concern, providing the Australian colonies with labour, was to draw him into the quagmire of renewed transportation, ‘exile-ism’, and the emigration of convict families, political issues that would tarnish his name and from which he never really recovered.
 Not helped, of course, by his own high-minded attitude to colonials.
 Grey’s principal means of meeting colonial demands for labour was the renewal of large-scale government-assisted emigration.
 And of this, the female orphan scheme was but a part.